Properly fitting your hearing aids is crucial for good sound quality, comfort, and security.

 -

-Our team will review the two images to determine if a different size is needed, depending on which number on the measuring tool aligns the best with the top of the cartilage.
 If a different size is needed, our team will send you a new size and you will receive an email with the shipping confirmation.
 This process may take 3 to 7 business days.